tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 namespaced.
 For `GatewayConfig` this is obviously because this is used to configure namespaced `Gateway`s.
-However, `GatewayClassConfig`s are namespaced because we need such resources to reference the specific `GatewayClassBlueprint` which it configures and simultaneously contain a namespace reference such that different users/tenants can have configuration for the same `GatewayClassBlueprint`.
+However, `GatewayClassConfig`s are namespaced because we need such resources to reference the specific `GatewayClassBlueprint` which it configures and simultaneously contains a namespace reference such that different users/tenants can have configurations for the same `GatewayClassBlueprint`.
 An example use-case for this is that infrastructure providers configure the tagging rules for templated resources such as cloud load-balancers and the specified tagging will always be applied when a user/tenant